-Before we get started, here’s a quick overview of the differences between the three new ClickTight convertibles, the Marathon CT, Boulevard CT, and Advocate CT.
-All Britax CT convertibles have the ClickTight Installation System, an impact-absorbing base with 7 recline positions, rip-stitch energy-absorbing tether, HUGS harness pads, a steel reinforced frame, EPP foam and other side-impact protection features.
+Before we dive into all the details, here’s a quick overview of the differences between the three ClickTight convertibles: Marathon CT, Boulevard CT, and Advocate CT.
+All Britax CT convertibles have the ClickTight Installation System, an impact-absorbing base with 7 recline positions, rip-stitch energy-absorbing tether, HUGS harness pads, a steel-reinforced frame, EPP energy-absorbing foam, and other side-impact protection features.

-- Britax Boulevard ClickTight – All the features of the Marathon CT plus SafeCell HUGS pads; deeper headwings; “Click & Safe” snug harness indicator, top harness slots and overall height 2″ taller than Marathon CT.
+- Britax Boulevard ClickTight – All the features of the Marathon CT plus deeper headwings for enhanced side-impact protection.
 MSRP $369.99

-- Britax Advocate ClickTight – All the features of the Boulevard CT plus external side-impact cushions.
-The Advocate CT is also a CarseatBlog Recommended Carseat.
-MSRP $419.99
+- Britax Advocate ClickTight – All the features of the Boulevard CT plus external bolsters for additional side-impact protection.
+MSRP $399.99

 Each Boulevard ClickTight model comes with an easy-to-remove cover, EZ-Buckle System (keeps buckles and straps out of your way when placing your child in the seat), optional infant body insert for newborns, optional harness strap covers and energy-absorbing rubber HUGS pads.